dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_betalactamase.rst

 ------------

-DIALS processing may be performed by either running the individual tools (spot finding, indexing, refinement, integration, exporting to MTZ) or you can run :samp:`xia2 pipeline=dials`, which makes informed choices for you at each stage.
+DIALS processing may be performed by either running the individual tools (spot finding, indexing, refinement, integration, symmetry, scaling, exporting to MTZ) or you can run :samp:`xia2 pipeline=dials`, which makes informed choices for you at each stage.
 In this tutorial we will run through each of the steps in turn, checking the output as we go.
 We will also enforce the correct lattice symmetry.

 Tutorial data